GrandCru/GoogleSheets/README.md

   ]
 ```

-#### Configuration options
+__Configuration options__

-* :ets_table - Atom id of the ETS table created and where the loaded Spreadsheest are stored.
+* :ets_table - Atom identifying the ETS table where Spreadsheets are stored.
-* :supervisor_max_restarts - See Elixir supervisor documentation for max_restarts parameter.
+* :supervisor_max_restarts - Supervisor max_restarts parameter.
-* :supervisor_max_seconds - See Elixir supervisor documentation for max_seconds parameter.
+* :supervisor_max_seconds - Supervisor max_seconds parameter.

-The :spreadsheets option is a list with each Spreadsheet to poll having it's own entry:
+* :spreadsheets - A list of configuration options with an entry for each monitored spreadsheet.

+Each monitored __:spreadsheets__ list entry is a keyword list, with the following parameters:

-* :id - Atom used as the key for storing loaded Spreadsheet in ETS table
+* :id - Atom used as key in ETS table and as the updater process name.
-* :sheets - List with names of sheets to poll, if empty, all worksheets are loaded.
+* :sheets - List of worksheet names to load.
-* :poll_delay_seconds - How many seconds to wait before next update.
+* :poll_delay_seconds - Delay between updates, if configured as 0, only the init phase update is done.
-* :callback_module - Module implementing GoogleSheets.Callback behaviour, see next chapter how they can be used to convert raw CSV data before it's stored into ETS table and get notifications.
+* :callback_module - Module implementing GoogleSheets.Callback behaviour.
-* :loader_init - Configuration for GoogleSheets.Loader implementation used during the first initial loading.
+* :loader_init - Loader used during updater init.
-* :loader_poll - Configuration for GoogleSheets.Loader implementation used after the first load has been completed.
+* :loader_poll - Loader used during poll updates.

 #### Callbacks